|Downtown Zoning & Land Uses|

 What we need from you!

 We need your input as a Covington community member to let us know how you use, navigate, and feel about our Downtown.
 Instead of a typical public open house, the project team has developed this webpage to share information about our Downtown efforts.
-Stay tuned and check back as we continue to evaluate and adjust our public engagement approach.
+Stay tuned, sign up for the email list for updates, and check back as we continue to evaluate and adjust our public engagement approach.

 |COVID-19: Public Engagement Approach|